 Survivors Rights

-Empowering sexual abuse and assault survivors with the legal resources needed to pursue justice
+Empowering survivors of sexual abuse and assault with trusted legal resources, support, and guidance.

-We can connect you with a compassionate attorney who will educate you on your rights, fight for your rights, and stand by you on your path to healing.
+We may help connect you with a compassionate attorney who will educate you on your rights, fight for your rights, and stand by you on your path to healing.

 1 in 5 Women